iaintaylor94/C_PC_2.7_Contest_Scoreboard/readme.md

 Only the first two types affect the score of the team.

-The score input to the program is formatted as follows: contestant number : problem number : time : submission type (L)
+The score input to the program is formatted as follows: team number : problem number : time : submission type (L)

 The input consists of:
 1. The number of cases
 2. A blank line
-3. Several lines of the above form (contestant number : problem number : time : submission type (L))
+3. Several lines of the above form (team number : problem number : time : submission type (L))
 4. A blank line if more cases / No line if last case
 5. Repeat (3 - 4) until all cases have been processed